Flood Warning issued for Bates, Cass, Henry by NWS - News Break

 Flood Warning issued for Bates, Cass, Henry by NWS

-Effective: 2021-06-26 21:37:00 CDT Expires: 2021-06-29 09:20:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-26 13:55:00 CDT Expires: 2021-06-29 09:15:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Bates; Cass; Henry The Flood Warning is extended for the following rivers in Missouri Crooked River near Richmond affecting Ray County.
-South Grand River at Urich affecting Bates, Cass and Henry Counties.
-Wakenda Creek at Carrollton affecting Carroll County.
-The Flood Warning continues for the following rivers in Missouri Petite Saline Creek near Boonville affecting Cooper County.
-The Flood Warning is now in effect until late Tuesday morning The Flood Warning continues for the South Grand River at Urich. * Until late Tuesday morning. * At 9:15 PM CDT Saturday the stage was 26.7 feet. * Flood stage is 24.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 26.8 feet tomorrow morning.
+Target Area: Bates; Cass; Henry The Flood Warning continues for the following rivers in Missouri South Grand River at Urich affecting Bates, Cass and Henry Counties.
+The Flood Warning is now in effect until late Tuesday morning The Flood Warning continues for the South Grand River at Urich. * Until late Tuesday morning. * At 1:15 PM CDT Saturday the stage was 26.4 feet. * Flood stage is 24.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 26.7 feet just after midnight tonight.
 It will then fall below flood stage late Monday morning. * Impact...At 24.0 feet, Flooding occurs across locations within 0.5 to 1.5 miles of the river.
 Areas affected include low lying pastures along with cropland and secondary roads. * Impact...At 28.0 feet, K Highway is under water approximately 1 mile south of Urich.
 Many other roads along the river are flooded as well.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am South Grand River Urich 24.0 26.7 Sat 9pm 26.7 26.4 17.1alerts.weather.gov
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 7pm 7pm 7pm South Grand River Urich 24.0 26.4 Sat 1pm 26.6 26.7 19.5alerts.weather.gov